 Dock leaves (Rumex spp.) are a common remedy for relieving symptoms associated with stinging nettles.
 The exact mechanism of action is unknown but may be due to the mucilage and tannins in the leaves that may help to neutralise the irritant compound from nettles.
 It is also possible that they offer a placebo effect.

-• Wash the affected area: Use soap and water to wash the affected area and remove any remaining stinging hairs.
-There are some suggestions that you should wait for ten minutes to allow the chemicals to dry, which will make removing them easier.
-However, others claim that they should be removed immediately to reduce skin irritation and remove any remaining trichomes.
+- Wash the affected area: Use soap and water to wash the affected area and remove any remaining stinging hairs.
+There are some suggestions that you should wait ten minutes to allow the chemicals to dry, that will make removing them easier.
+However, others claim they should be removed immediately to reduce skin irritation and remove any remaining trichomes.

 Duration Of Symptoms